Cohort-Based Active Modality Acquisition: Conclusion and Future Work

-We would like to thank Stefan Hegselmann and Lucas Arnoldt for the supportive and insightful discussions throughout the research and development process.
+\paragraph{Acknowledgement} We would like to thank Stefan Hegselmann and Lucas Arnoldt for the supportive and insightful discussions throughout the research and development process.
 The authors acknowledge the Scientific Computing of the IT Division at the Charité - Universitätsmedizin Berlin for providing computational resources that have contributed to the research results reported in this paper.
 This research has been conducted using the UK Biobank Resource under application number 49966.
+B.W. and R.E. acknowledge support by the Collaborative Research Center (SFB 1470) funded by the German Research Council (DFG).